 Don’t forget your website and social media outlets.
 These outlets will allow you to link directly to NCCF’s website and/or the appropriate affiliate foundation page.

 Per above, the local NCCF community foundation affiliate’s name should be included in all communications channels.
-Contact the regional associate serving your area if you need the logo of your affiliate community foundation or use the NCCF logo available here.
+Contact the regional director serving your area if you need the logo of your affiliate community foundation or use the NCCF logo available here.
 If your grant is from a fund holder, be sure to provide the name of fund.
 This information is always included in the letters and other paperwork that accompanies your grant check.

 Acknowledge your grant.
 Use the following language to acknowledge your grant from an affiliate foundation or fund holder: